 One of the best moisturizing ingredients.
 Attracts water into the upper layer of the skin

-Helps attract water to the upper layer of the skin and improves the product texture
+Can help attract water to the upper layer of the skin

 Used to create a nice product texture and help delivery of other ingredients.
 Might be somewhat helpful in attracting water to the upper layer of the skin